RobinHodson/FPGA/SECURITY.md

 ## Supported Versions

-There will be no security ujpdates until I work out how they could apply. the HTML circuit simulators are entirely self-contained; no code runs elsewhere.
+There will be no security updates until I work out how they could apply. the HTML circuit simulators are entirely self-contained; no code runs elsewhere.
 The most likely vunerabilites are potential exploits, except the FPGA level is too far abstracted from the user level, to make any sense for this.